BB-301/rust-ffmpeg-gif-maker/README.md

 ## Other useful links and references

 * Check out [How to Make a GIF from a Video using FFmpeg](https://creatomate.com/blog/how-to-make-a-gif-from-a-video-using-ffmpeg) for a nice article on how to convert a video to an animated GIF using FFmpeg.
+* [Using libav*](https://trac.ffmpeg.org/wiki/Using%20libav*): This webpage literally gave me my idea for this project.
+To quote them: <blockquote>...
+Also note that if you just need to convert/transcode videos within your own application, you could make a system call out to the FFmpeg executable to do the heavy lifting for you.
+You can parse the output for stdout for status information, or use the -progress option to make the output even more parseable.</blockquote>

 ## Contact